TEALSK12/introduction-to-computer-science/culture_day_lesson_b.md

 Students will be able to...
 * Describe in detail the topic of their assigned/chosen project
 * Answer questions about their topic
-* Connect the project and topic to computer science:
+* Connect the project and topic to computer science

-   - Explore existing, new, and emerging tools, technologies, and systems
-   - Analyze the role of
+---
+#### Emphasize with students...

+#### Curriculum Competencies - Applied Technologies

+Coding is simply a technical skill.
+Yet the process of software development, product creation, and deployment, involves the intersection of diverse technical innovations, global community of peoples, cultural beliefs, values, and ethical positions.
+There is impact from, and impact on, our life and society at many levels (personal, community, global, and environmental), including the unintended negative consequences of the technology choices we make.
+These connections and discussions, help us appreciate the past, be wiser in the present, and more ready to embrace the future.

+---

 ## Materials/Preparation
 * A list of possible topics for research projects